 “Life is short, and it is here to be lived.” – Kate Winslet

-English actress Kate Winslet has established herself as one of the biggest names in the film industry with stellar performances in cult-classics like Eternal Sunshine of the Spotless Mind as well as popular works like Titanic.
+English actress Kate Winslet has established herself as one of the biggest names in the film industry with stellar performances in cult classics like Eternal Sunshine of the Spotless Mind as well as popular works like Titanic.
 She has received widespread commercial success and critical acclaim, including three BAFTA Awards, an Emmy Award, a Grammy and an Academy Award for her work in The Reader.

-In an interview, Winslet said, “For me, the bottom line is to play things that I wouldn’t necessarily expect to play.
+In an interview, Winslet once commented: “For me, the bottom line is to play things that I wouldn’t necessarily expect to play.
 It’s important for me to do things that scare the shit out of me and things that don’t necessarily come easily.
 I like to make sure I feel challenged.”

 She added, “The truth is, I don’t want to burn out.
 I always want to be interested and interesting to other people.
 Things start to shift and change as one gets older and you become a more interesting person.
 I need to keep mixing it up if I want to do this for the long haul, and I definitely do, so that seems to be the most sensible way about doing it.”

-Kate Winslet’s 10 best films:
+Kate Winslet’s 15 best movies:

 10. Revolutionary Road (Sam Mendes – 2008)